bhatnira/AI-pred-dev/DEPLOYMENT.md

 **Status**: ✅ Ready for Deployment

-Your ChemML Suite is fully configured and ready for deployment on Render.com!
+Your Chemlara Suite is fully configured and ready for deployment on Render.com!